 The Little Details

 After wearing the Truewerk G2 WerkPant for a while, the details started to really come out.
 I have had them through several wash cycles and they always come out looking tidy and not wrinkly, which helps give me a professional appearance to my clients.
 Little things make a difference like making the inseam 1 inch longer than what the tag says so that when you are kneeling, climbing, or wearing a safety harness, the pant legs don’t hike up.

 You won’t find the Truewerk G2 WerkPant in your local favorite supply store for now.
-Truewerk has all their clothing available directly from their website.
-If you are hesitant to order online without trying them on first, don’t worry – I found that the waste and the length were true to size for me (34X32).
+Truewerk has all its clothing available directly from its website.
+If you are hesitant to order online without trying them on first, don’t worry – I found that the waist and the length were true to size for me (34X32).